gpwilliams/gruffalo_index/documents/02_plot-data.md

 Type Frequencies
 ----------------

 We'll conduct a brief exploration into the type frequencies of words.
-This takes all unique words from the book in English, and looks at how often they change, and how they change.
+This takes all unique words from the books in English (N = 310), and looks at how often they change, and how they change.
 This just involves some simple counting.

 First, lets get an idea of how the data are laid out.